ashgupta1971/DualBootLinuxMint/WithEncryption/dual-boot-with-encryption.md

         $ cryptsetup luksAddKey /dev/sd<Linux Mint drive identifier><partition identifier> /mnt/boot/crypto_keyfile.bin
         $ chmod 000 /mnt/boot/crypto_keyfile.bin
         $ chmod -R go-rwx /mnt/boot

+1. **Note: If you have chosen to use very strong encryption standards (as mentioned above when formatting the device), then replace the first of the four commands above to:**

+        $ sudo dd bs=512 count=4 if=/dev/random iflag=fullblock of=/mnt/boot/crypto_keyfile.bin

+**This command will take 30 to 40 minutes to run on a Core i5 system (but only during installation.)**

 1. Create an initramfs hook with the following commands: